 Halo SleepSack

-baby is transitioning from being in the womb to the outside world.
+The SleepSack is great and it's a necessity when ababy is transitioning from being in the womb to the outside world.
 It's no secret that babies love and need to be swaddled.
 Not only that, babies tend to wake up due to the Startle Reflex (Read more on that here) Start with the SwaddleSack and transition into the other wearable blankets as your baby grows.
 The velcro is great on the swaddle because you won't need to worry about fixing the baby in the middle of the night when she unwraps herself as with regular receiving blankets.
 My favorite is the micro fleece, it's super cozy, but they also come in cotton.
 Not only are these convenient but most importantly they reduce the risk of SIDS.
 Remember the crib should always be bare, so these make great blankets.

 As Baby Grows, Grow with HALO

 When your baby grows out of the swaddle, Halo makes sleepsacks that grow with your baby.
 The swaddle can only be used for a short time (until your baby starts rolling).
 This wearable blanket is the next best thing.
 Your babies arms will not be swaddled, but by that point it won't be safe to do so anyway.
 The legs will still be in a sack, which is great because it makes the transition easy.
-They come in a variety of colors, like this adorble Winnie the Pooh Wearable Blanket
+They come in a variety of colors, like this adorble Winnie the Pooh Wearable Blanket.

 The Micro-Fleece, like the one pictured below is one of my favorite too.

-Carter's Sleep Bag
+Carter's Sleep Bag |

 This is also another type of sleep sack.
 But what's great about this is that it has sleeves which keep your baby warm and cozy.
 It's a very soft and thin micro-fleece material.
 My baby actually snuggles up against her own sleeve, when she goes to bed.
 This is a really great sleep sack for young babies transitioning out of the swaddle.
 The sack part is much smaller than the Halo so it makes your baby still feel sort of swaddled at the feet.
 It's snug at the body, so it's awesome for babies who are really dependent on swaddling.
 I say it's great for young babies because it only comes in one size 0-9months, and 9 months is pushing it.
 I would say more like 6 months, unless your baby is really small or short.
 When your baby outgrows it, you can then switch to a Halo, which is just a bigger/wider and sleeveless version of this sleep sack.